Revive dull or pigmented skin for sunny season with the 9 best Vitamin C serums on the market

-While you might rely on one of the best hyaluronic acid serums for a boost of hydration, or the best niacinamide serum works to improve the texture of your skin, the best vitamin C serum harnesses stellar brightening and skin tone-evening powers.
-Dermatologist, Dr Elif Benar explains: "As one of the most potent antioxidants for the skin, vitamin C has multiple benefits, they include fading dark spots and hyperpigmentation, brightening the skin, and helping to increase collagen production for an overall healthier complexion."
+While you might rely on one of the best hyaluronic acid serums for hydration, or the best niacinamide serum to condition the skin, vitamin C serums are the ultimate multitaskers.
+Dermatologist, Dr Elif Benar explains: "As one of the most potent antioxidants, vitamin C has multiple benefits.
+They include fading dark spots and hyperpigmentation, brightening the skin, and helping to increase collagen production for an overall healthier complexion."

 Best Vitamin C serum deals

-Enjoy a huge half price saving on L'Oréal Paris' Revitalift Clinical 12% Pure Vitamin C Serum, meaning you can snap up a bottle for less than £16.
+Enjoy a huge saving on L'Oréal Paris' Revitalift Clinical 12% Pure Vitamin C Serum, meaning you can snap up a bottle for less than £16.

 Nab a 50% discount on RoC's Multi Correxion Revive + Glow Daily Serum, which we hailed the most gentle formula for daily use - making it a great option for vitamin C newbies.